timurrrr/86buttdrop/README.md

 Consider [donating](#support-the-project) to help me offset the R&D costs for this project.

-### Was this crash tested?

-NO!
-See the [License](#license) section above.

-### Does it retain the factory side airbag.

-Yes, with caveats.

-Yes in the sense that you still have the stock seat that still has an airbag and it's still connected to the car.\
-The caveat is that the seat is ~18 mm lower than the stock seat can physically go, which means the position of the airbag is outsie the range it was designed to operate.

-Once again, no crash testing has been performed for this kit.
-See the [License](#License) section above.

-### Will it work on a 1st gen BRZ / FR-S / 86?

-Not with the stock seats.
-It should work with gen2 seats in a gen1 car, but I haven't verified that yet.\
-I don't know if the side airbag in gen2 seats is compatible with gen1 cars.

-### Can it work for the passenger seat?

-Maybe, I haven't tried.

 ### Can I adjust the legroom with this kit?

 You lose the factory sliders.
 There's a little bit of legroom adjustability from the height adjustment mechanism,